-Beverley House is a 24-bedded rehabilitation and recovery service for females with complex mental health needs, including schizophrenia and bipolar disorders.
+Priory Beverley House is a 24-bedded rehabilitation and recovery service for females with complex mental health needs, including schizophrenia and bipolar disorders.
 Some may have co-morbid conditions such as mild learning disabilities, alcohol and drug use and borderline personality disorder.

-We aim to support all of our patients with a comprehensive occupational therapy programme that uses dialectical behaviour therapy input and engages individuals at any level of need.
-We help to develop patients' life skills and provide activities of daily living to promote independence.
+We aim to support all of our patients with a comprehensive medical, occupational and psychological therapy programme that uses dialectical behaviour therapy input and engages individuals at any level of need.
+We help patients to develop coping and life skills and provide activities of daily living to promote independence.

 The clinical programmes at Beverley House focus on rehabilitation both on-site and in the community, and include programmes that are specifically focused on treating challenging behaviours, minimising the risk to self and others and building skills for a safe discharge into the community.